vmware/cloud-director-extension-standard-library/documentation/extension-sdk/behavior.md

 It's important to note that in this rollback flow, all elements are processed in reverse order, and all events are also performed in reverse order, with post-events preceding pre-events.

-**Important:** If the add-on defines custom actions that perform any type of create, alter, or update operations in Cloud Director or third-party systems, it is crucial for these actions to implement a proper rollback flow when called as part of the overall rollback operation.
+**Important:** If the add-on defines custom actions that perform any type of create, alter, or update operations in VMware Cloud Director or third-party systems, it is crucial for these actions to implement a proper rollback flow when called as part of the overall rollback operation.
 The SDK provides tools to help vendors handle these situations through actions context and [Transaction Log](elements.md#transaction-log).

 The upgrade rollback flow ensures a reliable and efficient process for reverting to the previous version, mitigating any encountered issues and restoring the add-on to its previous state with precision and accuracy.